-Centered around this connection between the cardiovascular and nervous systems, in this course we will compare the physiology of species ranging from simple invertebrates to mammals.
+Centered around this connection between the cardiovascular and nervous systems, we will cover a diversity of species ranging from worms to octopi to humans, and focus on specific model organisms used to understand human biology.
 By studying the physiology of such diverse species, we can learn more about how these structures evolved, what purpose these non-neuronal structures have in the brain, and how they come together to form the blood brain barrier in vertebrates.

 By the end of the course, students will:

-• Learn how to read, compare and discuss scientific articles
+Learn how to read, compare and discuss scientific articles

 Know how the cardiovascular and nervous system differs between animal species

 Prerequisites: Completion of high school biology and chemistry is highly recommended.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
-For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply
+For students completing grades 9-12 by June 2020.Visit Program Page Information Sessions Learn How to Apply